vinneyto/text-autocomplete/go-autocomplete/README.md

 # Go Autocomplete Service

-This example web service loads an ONNX model and exposes a single HTTP endpoint for text autocompletion.
+This example web service loads an ONNX model and exposes a single HTTP endpoint for text autocompletion using the [Echo](https://echo.labstack.com/) framework.

 ## Usage